ucsc-ospo/ucsc-ospo.github.io/content/event/20240523/index.md

 - Students and researchers already working on projects and want to know more about on-campus support
 - Researchers interested in how to grow their OS communities and build sustainable ecosysystems

-Although all are welcome we ask that people register here so we can have a good approximation for our catering numbers.